taooceros/Locks/visualization/report/flatcombining.typ

   }
   ```

-  The `pass` field is used to indicate the age of the lock, thus able to removing threads that hasn't executed job for too long.
+  - The `pass` field serves to indicate the age of the lock, making it possible to remove threads that have not executed a job for an extended period.
-  The `head` field is the head of the list of thread nodes.
+  - The `head` field is the head of the list of thread nodes.
-  The `local_node` field is used to store the thread local node of the current thread, similar to `pthread_getspecific`.
+  - The `local_node` field is designed to store the current thread's local node, akin to `pthread_getspecific`.
-  The `combiner_lock` is used for threads to elect the combiner.
+  - The `combiner_lock` is utilized for thread-based combiner election.
 The implementation idea is retrieved from @rs_concurrent_ref (code are avaliable in @rawspinlock).

   The node struct is defined as follows: